 Here are highlights on where to go for Uganda safaris;

-Murchison Falls safaris are the most popular short tours in Uganda taken on 3 days and 2 days trips.
-Murchison Falls National Park is Uganda’s oldest and largest safari park covering 3,840 sq. km and home to the worlds’ most powerful waterfalls-Murchison Falls.
+Murchison Falls Safaris are the most popular Best Short Safaris in Uganda taken on 3 days and 2 days trips.
+Murchison Falls National Park is Uganda’s oldest and largest safari park covering 3,840 sq. km and home to the world’s most powerful waterfalls-Murchison Falls.

-Murchison Falls National Park offers wildlife tours with about 76 mammal species including Elephants, Buffaloes, Lions and Leopards.
+Murchison Falls National Park offers wildlife tours with about 76 mammal species including Elephants, Buffaloes, Lions, and Leopards.
 Almost 450 bird species can be seen in the park.
-Aquatic species, butterflies, reptiles and many more are also in the park.
-Learn More
+Aquatic species, butterflies, reptiles.

-Chimpanzee trekking safaris in Uganda are the popular safari activity in Kibale Forest National Park.
-The park is home to 13 primate species and the best place to visit for a chimpanzee tracking safari.
+Chimpanzee trekking safari in Uganda are the popular safari activity in Kibale Forest National Park.
+The park is home to 13 primate species and the best place to visit for a chimpanzee-tracking safari.

 Dubbed the true African wilderness with its beauty that has mostly gone unnoticed as stated by CNN Travel.
 Kidepo Valley National Park is a perfect wilderness to visit on any safari in Uganda.

-Walking safaris, cycling, quad biking, horse riding game drives, boat cruise and bird watching are the best activities in the park.
-Lake Mburo National Park covers about 370 sq km underlined by ancient pre cambrian rocks hosting about 350 bird species and 68 mammal species.
-Learn More
+Walking safaris, cycling, quad biking, horse riding game drives, boat cruise, and bird watching are the best activities in the park.
+Lake Mburo National Park covers about 370 sq. km underlined by ancient pre-Cambrian rocks hosting about 350 bird species.

-Bwindi Impenetrable National Park is the top gorilla trekking safari Uganda destination hosting almost half of the world’s remaining Mountain Gorillas.
-19 mountain gorilla families have been habituated and open to trekking by tourists world over.
+Bwindi Impenetrable National Park is the top Gorilla trekking Safari Uganda destination hosting almost half of the world’s remaining Mountain Gorillas.
+19 mountain gorilla families have been habituated and open to trekking by tourists the world over.

-With over 400 Mountain gorillas, there 99.9% chances of seeing these giants.
+With over 400 Mountain Gorillas, there are 99.9% chances of seeing these giants.
 Mountain gorilla habituation is also only possible in Bwindi Forest.
-Aside from the gorillas, 23 out of the 24 Albertine rift endemic bird species are within Bwindi.
-Learn More
+Aside from the gorillas, 23 out of the 24 Albertine rift endemic bird species.

 This is the ultimate hiking destination in Uganda with the highest peak at 5,109 m above sea level.
 Hiking these mountain ranges is strenuous and lasts for about 8 days, however, there are also less tiring hikes that include nature walks and day hikes on the slopes of the mountain.

-Giant Lobelia form the beautiful vegetation of the Mountain slopes.
-The Rwenzori Mountains also host over 70 mammal species, 217 bird species including 19 Albertine rift endemics.
-Hiking or mountain climbing safaris to Uganda can be combined with bird watching tours.
-Learn More
+Giant Lobelia forms the beautiful vegetation of the Mountain slopes.
+The Rwenzori Mountains also host over 70 mammal species, 217 bird species including 19 Albertine rift endemics

 It’s a more favorable hiking destination compared to the higher Rwenzori Mountains.
-Mount Elgon is also host to about 300 bird species and surrounded by the tribes of the Bagisu and Sabiny that you can visit for a cultural tour.
+Mount Elgon is also hosting to about 300 bird species and is surrounded by the tribes of the Bagisu and Sabiny that you can visit for a cultural tour.

-Semuliki National Park covers about 220 sq. km and known as the birders paradise because of the special forest bird species within the park.
+Semuliki National Park covers about 220 sq. km and is known as the birder’s paradise because of the special forest bird species within the park.
 The park is host to about 441 bird species and 53 mammals with the famous hot springs.

-Some of the bird species in Semuliki National Park include the Spot-breasted Ibis, Nkulengu Rail, Long-tailed Hawk, Western Bronze-naped Pigeon, Blcak-throated Coucal, White-billed Kingfisher, Piping Hornbill and many more.
+Some of the bird species in Semuliki National Park include the Spot-breasted Ibis, Nkulengu Rail, Long-tailed Hawk, Western Bronze-naped Pigeon, Black-throated Coucal, White-billed Kingfisher, Piping Hornbill, and many more.

-Birding in Mgahinga is another rewarding activity aside from gorilla trekking.
-About 180 bird species have been recorded within the park including the Albertine rift endemics like the Rwenzori Turaco, Rwenzori Batis, Rwenzori Nightjar and many others.
-Learn More
+Birding in Mgahinga is another rewarding activity aside from Gorilla trekking.
+About 180 bird species have been recorded within the park.